DiamondLightSource/discorpy/README.md

         conda install python
         python setup.py install
         ```
 - Using conda:
     + Install Miniconda as instructed above.
-    + Open terminal or command prompt and run the following command:
+    + Open terminal or command prompt and run the following commands:
+        * If install to an existing environment:

             `conda install -c algotom discorpy`
+        * If install to a new environment:
+            ```commandline
+            conda create -n discorpy
+            conda activate discorpy
+            conda install python
+            conda install -c algotom discorpy
+            ```

 - Using pip:
     + Install Miniconda as instructed above.
-    + Open terminal or command prompt and run the following command:
+    + Open terminal or command prompt and run the following commands:
+        * If install to an existing environment:

             `pip install discorpy`
+        * If install to a new environment:
+            ```commandline
+            conda create -n discorpy
+            conda activate discorpy
+            conda install python
+            pip install discorpy
+            ```

 How to use
 ==========